Extraordinary experiences with raptors make for deeper thoughts (refreshed Nov 2022, Jan 2024, May 2026)

 I lie in a rowing boat, rod to one side, drifting across the lake in the Welsh mountains listening to brown trout rising.
-Gazing up, my eyes focus on two dark spots becoming larger by the second…they loom into view, a peregrine behind its prey – no cover in sight – a blur heads directly towards me…..splash!
-A falcon, ripping air, veers off as a racing pigeon emerges from the water to bob nervously onto the stern of the boat as I carry on fishing.
+Looking up, my eyes focus on two spots getting larger by the second…they loom into view, I realise it’s a peregrine stooping – its target, with no cover in sight, a blur heading directly for me…..splash!
+The falcon, ripping air, veers off as its prey, a racing pigeon, emerges from the water; hopping onto the stern of the boat as I continue fishing until the pigeon flies off in a break for freedom…

 Squeezed, mobbed, bounced

-Close up to Langholm moor’s hen harriers.
-Being chivied from a secret osprey nest by a protective landowner.
-Mobbed by hobbies while swimming illegally in a reservoir.
-A barn owl hovering feet from my face while out wildfowling on an early dawn.
+Close up, working with Langholm moor Partnership’s nesting hen harriers and weighing buzzards**.
+Mobbed by hobbies while I swam illegally in a Welsh reservoir.
+A barn owl hovering feet from my face while out at dawn wildfowling on an estuary, as another owl dies in a Bedfordshire roadside field.

 But I check myself.
-Do we risk diverting our gaze from less interesting conservation issues with an undue reverence towards all raptors?
-How is nature operating in a far-from-perfect human-dominated habitat-scarce ecosystems?
+Our current fascination (and past fear) of birds of prey persists.
+But do we risk missing important conservation issues with unquestioning reverence towards raptors?
+How is nature operating in a far-from-perfect human-dominated habitat-modified and often depleted ecosystems?

 The reintroduction of raptors is an attractive well-researched idea.
 Intraguild predation of native smaller raptor is an unattractive under-researched idea.